tutumcloud/api-docs/source/includes/container.md

-entrypoint | Entrypoint used on the container on launch run_command | Run command used on the container on launch cpu_shares | The relative CPU priority of the container (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) last_metric | Last reported metric for the container (see table `Container Last Metric attributes` below for more information) autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information)
+entrypoint | Entrypoint used on the container on launch run_command | Run command used on the container on launch cpu_shares | The relative CPU priority of the container (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) cpuset | CPUs in which execution is allowed memory | The memory limit of the container in MB (see [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information) last_metric | Last reported metric for the container (see table `Container Last Metric attributes` below for more information) autorestart | Whether to restart the container automatically if it stops (see [Crash recovery](https://support.tutum.co/support/solutions/articles/5000012174-crash) for more information)